-- Twenty-eight percent (58) of the 210 notifiable accidents and 20% (130) of the 640 non-notifiable accidents involved space heaters.
+- Twenty-seven percent (58) of the 213 notifiable accidents and 20% (131) of the 643 non-notifiable accidents involved space heaters.
 Space heaters were involved in three fatalities (three fatal accidents) and injury to 13 people (within 12 injury accidents).
-The last fatal accident involving a space heater occurred eleven years ago in 2007 (see Figure 2h). - Twelve (20%) of the total injury accidents involved space heaters in the past 28 years.
-In the past 28 years there have been, on average, 2.1 notifiable accidents and 4.6 non-notifiable space heater accidents per year. - Fourteen of 58 notifiable space heater accidents caused three fatalities and injury to 13 people.
-Space heaters accounted for 20% of the total nonnotifiable accidents. - Twenty-four (41%) notifiable heater accidents reported were caused by assembly, connection, installation and alteration.
-Fifteen (26%) were caused by design fault and 13 (22%) were caused by proximity to a combustion products. - Thirty-two (25%) non-notifiable accidents reported were caused by assembly, connection, installation and alteration.
+The last fatal accident involving a space heater occurred eleven years ago in 2007 (see Figure 2h). - Twelve (20%) of the total injury accidents involved space heaters in the past 29 years.
+In the past 29 years there have been, on average, 2.0 notifiable accidents and 4.5 non-notifiable space heater accidents per year. - Fourteen of 58 notifiable space heater accidents caused three fatalities and injury to 13 people. - Twenty-four (41%) notifiable heater accidents reported were caused by assembly, connection, installation and alteration.
+15 (26%) were caused by design19 fault and 13 (22%) were caused by proximity to a combustion product. - Thirty-two (24%) non-notifiable accidents reported were caused by assembly, connection, installation and alteration.
 37 (28%) were caused by design fault and 38 (29%) were caused by lack of maintenance.

-&lt;sup>19 This includes engineering problems with structure/material specifications or plans.
+19 This includes engineering problems with structure/material specifications or plans.
 Also clear ergonomic problems (making misuse or operation error likely).